rstudio/rstudio-conf-2022-program/communities-of-practice/r-kagglers-intersection-of-data.md

 talk_id: 22208
 talk_slug: r-kagglers-intersection-of-data
 talk_type: regular
+talk_tags: [communication, community, story, tidyverse]
 session_slug: communities-of-practice
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: We R KaggleRs - At the Intersection of Data Science Communities
+talk_title: "We R KaggleRs - At the Intersection of Data Science Communities"
 # A short version of the title, suitable for small displays
 talk_title_short: We R KaggleRs - At the Intersection of Data Science Communities
 # A link to your talk's materials, when ready